-In 2014, there was one human case of EEE in a mature adult (>65 years) in York county.
-This individual became ill in late August and was hospitalized.
-The individual is recovering at home.
-This is the first human case of EEE identified in a Maine resident.
+In 2015, there was one human case of EEE in a mature adult (>65 years) in York County.
+This individual became ill in late September, was hospitalized, and expired.
+This was the first EEE death identified in a Maine resident.